Foot & Ankle Surgery

 Any questions that you have written down and wish to ask.

-Will I need someone to take me home?
+Will I need someone to take me home AFTER SURGERY?

 You must make arrangements for a responsible adult to take you home after your surgery.
 This is advisable if you have either had a day procedure or if you are in hospital for a period of time.
-It is strongly suggested that you have someone stay with you during the first 24 hours or until you are able to get around safely.
+We recommend you have someone stay with you during the first 24 hours or until you are able to get around safely.

 Local Anaesthetic Block for Pain Management

 A local anaesthetic block may be given to you during surgery.
 This will produce numbness around the nerves in the region of your surgical procedure.
-It will provide you with pain relief for approximately 8-12 hours post-operatively enabling you to be comfortable and allow you to sleep after your surgery.
+It will also provide you with pain relief for approximately 8-12 hours after your operation, enabling you to be comfortable and allow you to sleep after your surgery.

 Plan to rest after surgery to minimise bleeding and swelling.
 Your particular instruction sheet will give you a specific period of time.